waylad/create-tezos-dapp/test/README.md

 A global (`testSetup`) is created which has a few interesting properties:

 - `testSetup.testDirectory`: the directory containing the test application
-- `testSetup.scripts`: an object allowing you to invoke `react-scripts` commands and friends
+- `testSetup.scripts`: an object allowing you to invoke `tezos-scripts` commands and friends

 All tests for each `fixture/` are then ran.